CiscoDevNet/intersight-powershell-utils/policy-examples/README.md

 ### `lan-connectivity.ps1`

 This example will create and delete a LAN Connectivity policy with a vNIC.
 It shows how to create the policy and lookup other required ethernet policies using the SDK.

+### `chassis-snmppolicy.ps1`

+This example will update an existing Chassis Profile with a reference to a new SNMP policy and deploy the changes to the Chassis Profile

+### `edit-vlans-in-fabricethpolicy.ps1`

+This example will update all the vlans in a Fabric Ethernet Network Policy to AutoAllowOnUplinks to True